npl22/Pong/docs/readme.md

 ### Functionality & MVP

-With this Conway's Game of Life simulator, users will be able to:

 - [ ] Start the game
 - [ ] Play to a score of 3
 - [ ] Play against a computer

-In addition, this project will include:

 ### Wireframes